kowackag/kowackag/README.md

 ## 🙋‍♂️ Author
 &nbsp;

 I am Małgorzata - retiring soldier of Polish Armed Forces and Front-end enthusiast.

 I have found myself especially in creating front-end web applications however the building responsive websides also makes me fun.
+I have completed the Individual Front-end Development Course with an experienced mentor Mateusz Bogolubow - [devmentor.pl](devmentor.pl).

 What I am currently devoting to?

-- I'm finishing Individual Front-end Development Course with an experienced mentor Mateusz Bogolubow - [devmentor.pl](devmentor.pl).
-- I'm delving into React, Redux and JavaScript.
+- I'm delving into React, Redux and TypeScript.
 - I'm looking for a job to create amazing apps and webs, as well as to develop my skills that will benefit in the further work .

 What else makes me fun?